The purpose of this page is to provide information to the public and to dam safety decision makers about dam resources and available tools.

 Information needs for dam safety extend from those in Congress who set national priorities and allocate fiscal resources to those of the dam owner and engineer involved in inspections, operations and maintenance, dam safety modifications, and other day-to-day activities of maintaining safe, economically viable facilities and environmentally responsible structures.

-- National Inventory of Dams, a computerized database of U.S. dams used to track information on our water control infrastructure, land use management, floodplain management, risk management, and emergency action planning.
+A computerized database of U.S. dams used to track information on our water control infrastructure, land use management, floodplain management, risk management and emergency action planning.

-- National Performance of Dams Program, a national effort headquartered at Stanford University to retrieve, archive, and disseminate information on dams and their performance in the United States.
+A national effort headquartered at Stanford University to retrieve, archive and disseminate information on dams and their performance in the United States.